torvalds/linux/Documentation/core-api/printk-formats.rst

 hashed to prevent leaking information about the kernel memory layout.
 This has the added benefit of providing a unique identifier.
 On 64-bit machines the first 32 bits are zeroed.
-The kernel will print ``(ptrval)`` until it gathers enough entropy.
+The kernel will print ``(ptrval)`` until it gathers eyesugh entropy.
 If you *really* want the address see %px below.

 Error Pointers
 --------------